ralphkb/sentinel-tickets/README.md

 - Precise and organized logs of errors and all ticket events in a logs.txt file.
 - Option to edit the activity of the bot.
 - Blacklist system with the ability to add users or roles with an optional reason and view them in a list.
-- Option to automatically close tickets after X amount of time from the ticket creator's last message.
+- Option to automatically close tickets after X amount of time from the last message sent in that ticket, with an option to ignore bots.
 - Option to automatically close or delete a ticket after the ticket creator left the discord server.
 - Option to automatically close or delete a ticket after an alert was sent and the ticket creator did not reply in time.
 - Option to automatically delete closed tickets after X amount of time from the ticket's closure time.